PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:07:01
+Last updated: 2024-04-02 19:07:35
-Random Quote: Wisdom alone is the science of other sciences. - Plato
+Random Quote: Most of our pocket wisdom is conceived for the use of mediocre people, to discourage them from ambitious attempts, and generally console them in their mediocrity. - Robert Louis Stevenson